 Building a Low Impact Den for Multiple Chemical Sensitivity

-Gillian McCarthy is a sufferer from Multiple Chemical Sensitivity caused by organophosphate poisoning early in her career.
-Without a warm roof over her head she will not survive this winter.
-Tony Wrench and a group of natural builders are building her an emergency den.
-Can you help?
+Gillian McCarthy suffers from Multiple Chemical Sensitivity caused by organophosphate poisoning early in her career.
+With no home this winter, Tony Wrench and a group of natural builders are building her an emergency den.

 Tony Wrench, author, low impact development activist and pioneer of Low Impact Roundhouses has become involved in a unique and compassionate project.
 Tony, with the help of friends and volunteers, is building a 'den' for Gillian McCarthy who suffers from Multiple Chemical Sensitivity.
 Gillian cannot be near man-made chemicals or electrical fields without suffering debilitating allergic reactions.
 Her helpers say she will not survive this winter without an insulated home made from completely natural materials.

 Gillian McCarthy is a scientist, a permaculturist and expert on bee plant cultures, animal feeds and horse care.
 She was a national dressage judge.

 As a student Gillian worked on sheep dips and organophosphates.
 All her fellow researchers are now dead.
 (I can hardly believe this as I write it).
 Now she is an extreme sufferer from MCS - Multiple Chemical Sensitivity - a condition that imprisons sufferers in their own homes, unable to use cars, mechanised transport, mobiles, mains electricity, gas, wood, or oil.

 Gillian lives in a shack supplied for her as a temporary measure by her local council seventeen years ago.
 She sleeps in a chair with several layers on.
 Her shack leaks, is not insulated and is not heated.
 It is a miracle she has survived this long, and the tangled web of bureaucratic procrastination could be the subject of fiction.